When to Use the Simple Past vs the Imperfect Past in Portuguese

 Scenario 3: The ‘Que’ Cheat Code

-When you report what someone said or thought in the past using the word que (that), the verb that follows is almost always Imperfect.
+When you report what someone said or thought in the past using que (that), the verb that follows is almost always Imperfect.

-Why?
-Because you are describing the “reality” that existed in their head at that moment.
+The reason is simple.
+You are describing the reality that existed in their head at that moment.
 It was their background scenery.

 EnglishPortuguese